mkingsnorth/perspective_plotter_docs/docs/animation.rst

     .. image:: images/anim_set_keyframe.gif

 #.
-Move the positon of the timeline and adjust the pespective axes to a different set up.
+Move the positon of the timeline and adjust the perspective axes to a different set up.
 Click **Set Keyframe** again.

 #.
 Repeat this process to set up the camera animation.